fire/kalido-odd-shade-spider/README.md

 ## Community Showcase

-If you'd like to share a creative use of KalidoKit, we would love to hear about it!
+If you'd like to share a creative use of KalidoKit, please reach out or send a pull request!
 Feel free to also use our Twitter hashtag, [#kalidokit](https://twitter.com/search?q=%23kalidokit).

 [![Kalidoface virtual webcam](https://raw.githubusercontent.com/yeemachine/kalidoface-live2d-models/main/promo/TW-Promo-short.gif)](https://kalidoface.com) [![Kalidoface Pose Demo](https://cdn.glitch.me/29e07830-2317-4b15-a044-135e73c7f840%2Fkalidoface-pose-dance.gif?v=1633453098775)](https://3d.kalidoface.com)

-## Open to Contributions
+## Contributing

-The current library is a work in progress and contributions to improve it are very welcome.
-Our goal is to make character face and pose animation even more accessible to creatives regardless of skill level!
+The current library is a work in progress and contributions to improve it are very welcome!
+Some plans include: better facial blendshapes, full leg tracking, and improved efficiency.